vamsee47/NewYork_Airbnb_Data/README.md

   * Reducer output:

-    * count of number of reviews shared room  1160 , Entire home/apt	25409 Private room	22326
+    * For each room type, what is total number of properties that we have in the listing shared room  1160 , Entire home/apt	25409 Private room	22326

   * Language being used: